KISS A GINGER DAY

 Created to support a more positive spin than its counterpart, Kiss a Ginger Day brings sweet kisses to redheads who may have once been teased for the color of their hair.

 It’s easy.
 Kiss a Ginger!
+And it goes without saying, if you don’t have permission to kiss your favorite ginger, don’t.
 Use #KissAGingerDay to share on social media.

 Derek Forgie founded Kiss a Ginger Day in 2009 as an alternative positive celebration of redheads uniqueness as opposed to another day that could often accelerate into bullying.
 Follow him on Twitter @Kiss_A_Ginger or on Facebook at KissAGingerDay.